scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 Ocean Health Index goal scores are calculated at the scale of the reporting unit, which is called a ‘**region**’ and then combined using a weighted average to produce the score for the overall area assessed, called a ‘**study area**’.
 The OHI Toolbox App expects each data file to be in a specific format, with data available for every region within the study area, with data organized in 'long' format (as few columns as possible), and with a unique region identifier (*rgn_id*) associated with a single *score* or *value*.
 In order to calculate trend, input data must be available as a time series for at least 5 recent years (and the longer the time series the better, as this can be used in setting temporal reference points).

-In the example below, there are two data layers files (tr_jobs_total.csv and np_harvest_tonnes.csv) that have data for four and two regions respectively (1-4, and 5-6).
+The example below shows two different (and separate) data layer files: tourism count (tr_total.csv) and natural products harvested (np_harvest_tonnes.csv).
+Each file has data for four regions (1-4) in different years, and the second has an additional 'categories' column for the different types of natural products that were harvested.
 In this example, the two data layers are appropriate for status calculations with the Toolbox because:

 1. At least five years of data are available,
 2. There are no data gaps